 All PEBP participants choosing a Plan should examine this document, the PEBP Self-Funded PPO Dental Plan Master Plan Document (MPD), the PEBP Active Employee Health and Welfare Wrap Plan Document, PEBP Retiree Health and Welfare Wrap Plan Document, the Section 125 Document, and the PEBP Enrollment and Eligibility MPD.
-These documents are available at www.pebp.state.nv.us.
+These documents are available at <https://pebp.nv.gov/>.

-MPD's are a comprehensive description of the benefits available to you.
+MPDs are a comprehensive description of the benefits available to you.
 Relevant statutes and regulations are noted throughout this document for reference.
 In addition, helpful material is available from PEBP or any PEBP vendor listed in the Participant Contact Guide.